 “Why can’t you give mortals a break?
 Unlike the tree, we’re here for a moment, and then we die.
 If a tree comes down, even an ancient tree, it grows again with a little water.
 But cut a man down and bury him, and where’s his soul?

-“Like water drying up from a lake, we lie down, never to rise again until the heavens fall.
+“Like water drying up from a lake, we lie down, never to rise again unless the heavens fall.
 I wish you’d hide me in the grave for a time, but remember me when all is said and done.
 Is that wishful thinking?
 After we die, will we live again?
 The thought of it soothes my torment, giving me a strange hope in death.”

 Inspiration: Job 14